HALLEM LAB AT UCLA

 PictureAdapted from Gang et al., 2020.

-We have shown that the infective larvae of S. stercoralis and other mammalian-parasitic nematodes are attracted to a diverse array of skin and sweat odorants (Castelletto et al., 2014; Lee et al., 2016; Ruiz et al., 2017).
+We are investigating how skin-penetrating nematodes respond to human-associated olfactory cues.
+We have shown that the infective larvae of S. stercoralis are attracted to a diverse array of human skin and sweat odorants (Castelletto et al., 2014).
 Many of the odorants that attract S. stercoralis are also mosquito attractants, suggesting that human-parasitic nematodes and mosquitoes respond to some of the same human-emitted olfactory cues (Castelletto et al., 2014).
-More recently, we showed that the human-parasitic threadworm S. stercoralis and the human-parasitic hookworm Ancylostoma ceylanicum have highly dissimilar olfactory preferences, suggesting that these two species use distinct strategies to target humans (Gang et al., 2020).
-We also showed that targeted mutagenesis of the S. stercoralis tax-4 gene abolishes attraction to a host-emitted odorant and prevents activation, the process whereby the infective larvae develop inside the host (Gang et al., 2020).
+Interestingly, the human-parasitic threadworm S. stercoralis and the human-parasitic hookworm Ancylostoma ceylanicum have highly dissimilar olfactory preferences, suggesting that these two species use distinct strategies to find humans to infect (Gang et al., 2020).
+Finally, targeted mutagenesis of the S. stercoralis tax-4 gene, which encodes a cyclic nucleotide-gated channel subunit, abolishes attraction to a host-emitted odorant and prevents activation, the process whereby the infective larvae develop inside the host (Gang et al., 2020).
 Our results suggest an important role for chemosensation in host seeking and infectivity, and provide insight into the molecular mechanisms that underlie these processes.
-We are now elucidating the neural mechanisms that drive olfactory behaviors in S. stercoralis and S. ratti.
+We are now elucidating the neural mechanisms that drive olfactory behavior in S. stercoralis.

 Thermosensation